opnfv/dovetail/docs/testing/user/userguideperinstaller/testing_guide_apex.rst

 Under nodes, repeat entries for name, role, ip, user and password or key file for each of the controller/compute nodes that comprise the SUT.
 Use a '-' to separate each of the entries.
 Specify the value for the role key to be either 'Controller' or 'Compute' for each node.
+The node IPs could be retrieved through OpenStack API, printing the Server list.

 Under process_info, repeat entries for testcase_name, attack_host and attack_process
 for each HA test case.
 Use a '-' to separate each of the entries.